ldak/hackathon-crm-frontend/README.md

 # AppointMate - Vue.JS Frontend

 ## Description
-AppointMate connects small to medium business with their clients by providing them with an easy to use tool for booking and managing appointments.
-We aim to improve the connection between shop owners and customers by allowing them to have a more transperent communication through our automatizations - tool for customer retention and feedback.
+AppointMate connects small to medium business with their clients by providing them with an easy-to-use tool for booking and managing appointments.
+We aim to improve the connection between shop owners and customers by allowing them to have a more transparent communication through our automations - tool for customer retention and feedback.

 ## Installation